 - Check the length of your credit history.
 You may check all your open accounts, verify the duration of these accounts, and close the unwanted recent accounts.
 If the account has been open for a long duration, then do not close it, as an old account with a good credit history helps improve the credit score.

-- Review all your open accounts and rebalance it in such a manner that it is diverse and consumer credit accounts like store cards, credit cards, and store lines of credit, etc., are limited to a minimal essential number.
-A good balance of student loan, car loan, mortgage, and consumer loan in the credit portfolio improves the credit score.
+- Review all your open accounts and rebalance it in such a manner that it is diverse and consumer credit accounts like store cards, credit cards, and store lines of credit, etc., are limited to a minimum essential number.
+A good balance of student loans, car loans, mortgage, and consumer loans in the credit portfolio improves the credit score.

 - A hard inquiry refers to the act of your credit card being pulled for inspection by a lender.
 It is often done whenever you apply for a new line of credit.
 It can adversely impact the credit score.
 Hence, do not apply for new store cards, credit cards, etc., if not really needed.

 - A low credit utilization ratio of below 30 percent can boost the credit score.
 The ratio refers to the total outstanding on all financial activity as a percentage to the combined credit limits on all financial activities.

 - You may talk to your lenders like your credit card company and get your credit limit increased.
 Besides repayment of the debt, this is one of the ways to lower the credit utilization ratio.